SkymanOne/COMP3217_CW2/report.typ

 == Solution
 The training data was split into 80/20 ratio.
 With 20% of data used for testing.

 *Logistic Regression Classifier* was initally used and produced results of decent accuracy (*\~90%*).
-Further action was taken to optimise a hyperparameter _C_, which resulted in the boost of *\~3%*. *Decision Tree Classifier* was then used as it does not require scaling and normalisation of data and produced a model with *\~96%* accuracy. *Support Vector Machine* was also tried but did not yield accurate model even with tuning. *Random Forest Classifier* was also tied since it operates well on continious data which is present in the dataset.
+Further action was taken to optimise a hyperparameter _C_, which resulted in the boost of *\~3%*. *Decision Tree Classifier* was then used as it does not require scaling and normalisation of data and produced a model with *\~96%* accuracy. *Support Vector Machine* was also tried but did not yield accurate model even with tuning. *Random Forest Classifier* was also tried since it operates well on continious data which is present in the dataset.
 The model yielded *\~98%* accuracy.

 Finally, during the part B classification, the *XGBoost* showed remarkable performance over the Random Forest Classifier when performing multiclass classification.
 Therefore, it was also tested in the part A with binary classification and showed a significant improvement in accuracy up to *\~99%*.